BioBoost/course-linux-essentials/docs/c-the-filesystem/01-the-filesystem/README.md

 | `mv` | `-v` (verbose output), `-i` (interactive) | SOURCE DESTINATION | Move files/directories |
 | `rm` | `-i` (interactive), `-v` (verbose), `-r` (recursive) | FILE(S)/DIR(S) | Remove files/directories |
 | `rmdir` | `-p` (parents), `-v` (verbose) | DIR(S) | Remove empty directories |

+## Challenges

+Try to solve the challenges without using google.
+Better to use the man-pages to find the information you need.

+Mark challenges using a ✅ once they are finished.

+### ❌ Authentication Log

+*There is a file on the system that logs authentication changes and failures.
+Can you guess where it can be found?
+Provide the path to the file.*

+### ❌ Apt Source List

+*The apt tool uses a configuration file which specifies in which repositories it should look for packages.
+Its called the apt `sources.list` file.
+Can you guess where it can be found?
+Provide the path to the file.*

+### ❌ Tmp Filesystem

+*Create a file called `hello` in `/tmp`.
+Restart your linux distro using `reboot`.
+Where is the file?
+What happened?*

+### ❌ Timestamps

+*Create a file called `first-of-many` in your home directory.
+Use `nano` to add some content to the file.
+Now list the details of the file such as the size and when it was last modified.*

+### ❌ No space for spaces

+*Try to create a file called `second try` (with the space included) using the command `touch second try` in your home directory.
+What happened?
+Why did this happen?
+How can you actually achieve creating a file with a space in its name?*

+### ❌ The root

+*Try to create a directory `/backups` (under the root of the filesystem).
+Why is it failing?*

+*Now use `sudo` to create the directory.
+Try creating a file called `README.md` within this `/backups` directory.
+Can you do it?
+Why / Why not?*

+### ❌ Bash RC

+*In your home directory you will find a file called `.bashrc`.
+Create a backup of that file called `.bashrc.bak`.*

+### ❌ Sym Linking

+*What does the tool `ln` allow you to do?
+Use it to create such a link in your home directory called `secrets` to the file `/etc/passwd`.
+Now use the `cat` tool to open the file `secrets`.
+What do you see?
+What happened?*

+### ❌ SD Card

+*Plugin an SD Card or a USB stick into you computer.
+Where can we find the actual block device?
+Where is the filesystem mounted?
+What is the difference between these two?*